GIScience/orstools-qgis-plugin/README.md

 Either from QGIS plugin repository or manually:
   - Copy branch contents to folder named 'OSMtools'
-  - Copy folder to .../.qgis2/python/plugins
+  - Copy folder to OS dependent plugin directory

 ## Contributing
 The plugin has undergone a major refactoring while moving to QGIS v3.
 I'm still in the process of writing unit tests.
 However, if you'd like to contribute, feel free to fork and create PR's.